Certificate of Citizenship Application | Form N-600 Ultimate Guide

 This requirement is determined on a case-by-case basis, so not all applicants will be required to have an in-person interview with USCIS.
 In some instances, USCIS may also require you to provide fingerprints, photos, or signatures to verify your identity.

 If your child was born in the United States, they automatically have U.S. citizenship, and their birth certificate serves as proof of their citizenship.
-However, if your child was born abroad to a U.S. citizen mother or father (or green card holder parents), then the legal guardian can file Form N-600 to acquire proof of the child’s U.S. citizenship.
-The same goes for an adoptive parent that is a U.S. citizen.
+However, if your child was born abroad to a U.S. citizen mother or father (or green card holder parents), then the legal guardian can file Form N-600 to acquire proof of the child's U.S. citizenship.
+The same goes for an adoptive parent who is a U.S. citizen.

-In most cases, a deceased U.S. parent will not affect your ability to apply for a Certificate of Citizenship if you were eligible for citizenship based on birth, or before your parent’s death.
+Yes, in most cases, a deceased U.S. parent will not affect your ability to apply for a Certificate of Citizenship if you were eligible for citizenship based on birth, or before your parent's death.
 However, if you were not eligible for citizenship before your citizen parent died, that would affect your ability to get the certificate unless you can qualify based on Section 322 of the Immigration and Nationality Act requirements.

 After USCIS notifies you that they have received your application, you will be given a 13-digit receipt number.
 Use this receipt number on the USCIS Case Status Tool to check the processing updates.
-If you filed online using your USCIS account, you could also check there for stage updates.
+If you filed online using your USCIS account, you could also check there for status updates.

 How VisaNation Law Group Can Help